🏡Why Buying a House in Italy Seems to Be Convenient… But Isn’t

 In practice, renting is usually the smoother approach.

 Renting offers flexibility - you can try out different regions, understand local life, and avoid jumping headfirst into Italy’s famously complex property laws and taxes.
 Short-term rentals, tourist accommodations, and co-living setups make it especially easy to get started.
+However, not all of these can provide valid "proof of accommodation" or "proof of address" in Italy, which is required to apply for an Italian visa.

 Buying, on the other hand, locks you into an area before you truly know if it fits your lifestyle.
 And once you enter the Italian real estate world, things get… interesting.